 in terms of service to those around us,

 • Today’s Gospel speaks to us about the need for pardon.
-It is not easy to forgive, because certain grief and pain continue to burn the heart.
-There are persons who say: “I forgive, but I do not forget!”
-Rancour, tensions, diverse opinions, insults, offences, provocations, all this renders pardon and reconciliation difficult.
-Let us try to meditate on the words of Jesus which speak about reconciliation (Mt 18, 21-22) and which speak to us about the parable of pardon without limits (Mt 18, 23-35).
+It is not easy to forgive, because certain grief and pain continue to burn in the heart.
+There are people who say, “I forgive, but I do not forget!”
+Rancor, tensions, diverse opinions, insults, offenses, provocations, all renders pardon and reconciliation difficult.
+Let us try to meditate on the words of Jesus which speak about reconciliation (Mt 18:21-22) and which speak to us about the parable of pardon without limits (Mt 18:23-35).

-• Matthew 18, 21-22: To forgive seventy times seven!
-Jesus had spoken of the importance of pardon and of the need of knowing how to accept the brothers and sisters to help them to reconcile themselves with the community (Mt 18, 15-20) Before these words of Jesus, Peter asks: “How often should I forgive my brother if he wrongs me?
+• Matthew 18:21-22: To forgive seventy-seven times!
+Jesus had spoken of the importance of pardon and of the need of knowing how to accept the brothers and sisters to help them to reconcile with the community (Mt 18:15-20) Prior to these words of Jesus, Peter asks, “How often should I forgive my brother if he wrongs me?
 As often as seven times?”
 Number seven indicates perfection.
-In this case, it was synonymous of always.
-Jesus goes far beyond the proposal of Peter.
-He eliminates any possibility of limitation to pardon: “Not seven I tell you, but seventy seven times!”
+In this case, it was synonymous with always.
+Jesus goes far beyond Peter’s proposal.
+He eliminates any possibility of limitation to pardon: “Not seven, I tell you, but seventy-seven times!”
 That is, seventy times always!
-Because there is no proportion between the pardon which we receive from God and the pardon which we should offer to the brother, as the parable of pardon without limit teaches us.
+There is no proportion between the pardon which we receive from God and the pardon which we should offer to our brother or sister, as the parable of pardon without limit teaches us.

-• The expression seventy seven times was a clear reference to the words of Lamech who said: “·I killed a man for wounding me, a boy for striking me.
-Sevenfold vengeance for Cain but seventy-sevenfold for Lamech” (Gen 4, 23-24).
+• The expression seventy-seven times was a clear reference to the words of Lamech who said, “I killed a man for wounding me, a boy for striking me.
+Seven fold vengeance for Cain but seventy-seven fold for Lamech” (Gen 4:23-24).
 Jesus wants to invert the spiral of violence which entered the world because of the disobedience of Adam and Eve, because of the killing of Abel by Cain and for the vengeance of Lamech.
-When uncontrolled violence invades life, everything goes wrong and life disintegrates itself.
-The Deluge arrived and the Tower of Babel appeared for universal dominion (Gen 2, 1 to 11, 32).
+When uncontrolled violence invades life, everything goes wrong and life disintegrates.

-• Matthew 18, 23-35: The parable of pardon without limits.
-The debt of ten thousand talents was approximately around 164 tons of gold.
-The debt of one hundred denarii was worth about 30 grams of gold.
+• Matthew 18:23-35: The parable of pardon without limits.
+The denarii was the coin in daily use at the time.
+1 talent equaled 3,000 shekel or 6,000 denarii.
+Thus, the debt of ten thousand talents was approximately 60,000,000 denarii!
 There is no comparison between the two!
-Even if the debtor together with his wife and children set to work their whole life, they would never be capable to get 164 tons of gold.
-Before God’s love which forgives gratuitously our debt of 164 tons of gold, is more than just on our part to forgive gratuitously the debt of 30 grams of gold, seventy times always!
+Even if the debtor together with his wife and children set to work their whole life, they would never be capable of earning this much.
+Before God’s love, which forgives gratuitously our debt of 60 million, it is more than just on our part to forgive gratuitously the debt of a single coin, seventy times always!
 The only limit to the gratuity of pardon of God is our incapacity to forgive our brother!
-(Mt 18,34; 6,15).
+(Mt 18:33-34; 6:15)

-• The community, an alternative space of solidarity and of fraternity: the society of the Roman Empire was hard and without a heart, without any space for the little ones.
+• The community, an alternative place of solidarity and fraternity: the society of the Roman Empire was hard and without a heart, without any room for the little ones.
 They sought refuge for the heart and did not find it.
-The Synagogue was also demanding and did not offer them any place.
-And in the Christian communities, the rigor of some in the observance of the Law made life together difficult because they used the same criteria of the Synagogue.
-Besides this, toward the end of the first century, in the Christian communities began to appear the same divisions which existed in society between rich and poor (Jm 2, 1-9).
-Instead of making of the community a space of acceptance, they ran the risk of becoming a place of condemnation and conflict.
-Matthew wants to enlighten the communities, in such a way that these be an alternative space of solidarity and of fraternity.
+The synagogue was also demanding and did not offer them any place.
+And in the Christian communities, the rigor of some in the observance of the Law made life together difficult because they used the same criteria as the synagogue.
+Besides this, toward the end of the first century, in the Christian communities, the same divisions which existed in society between rich and poor began to appear (Jas 2:1-9).
+Instead of making the community a place of acceptance, they ran the risk of becoming a place of condemnation and conflict.
+Matthew wants to enlighten the communities, so that these may be an alternative space of solidarity and of fraternity.
 They should be Good News for the poor.

 4) Personal questions